Framework Documentation

 async def get_file(file: DCCFile):

-logger.info("USER", f"Accepting file '{file.filename}' from {file.sender}.")
+file.context.logger.info("USER", f"Accepting file '{file.filename}' from {file.sender}.")

 await file.start_transfer()